 Looking for an acronym?
 Please see the acronyms listing.

-Information with a user and a use that may include individual facts, statistics, or items of information.
+Information that may include individual facts, statistics, or items of information.
 For CAEP purposes, data include results of assessment or information from statistical or numerical descriptions of phenomena, status, achievement, or trends.

 The accreditation decision when an educator preparation provider’s (EPP) case for initial accreditation fails to meet one or more CAEP standards.